Airlines, cruises and tours waive change and cancellation fees due to coronavirus [Updated]

 |Regent Seven Seas||Cruises booked by 31 July 2020, departing on or before 30 December 2022||Redeem credit within 12 months, sail before 21 December 2022||15 days prior to departure|

-While many tour companies have cancelled or reorganised their expeditions to avoid highly infected places like China, Italy and South Korea, the effect on cancellation and rescheduling policies has been minimal.
+Worldwide, tours tour companies have cancelled and rescheduled many of their expeditions.
+However, the effect this has had on cancellation and rescheduling policies has been minimal.

 Of note, Contiki has announced flexible deposits and no change fees when you cancel at least 30 days before departure.
 Your deposit will be held as credit to use on future trips.
 If Contiki cancels the trip you'll be offered a credit.
 If you booked your trip before 8 April however, you may be eligible for a refund.

 To stamp out the spread of coronavirus, G Adventures, Intrepid, Insight Vacations and Topdeck are among those who have suspended all or most of their tours until 30 April.
 Those booked on affected tours will not be given a refund.
 Instead, travel credit will be given to customers to use on future tours.

 A breakdown of each tour company's conditions

 |Tour company||Tour must depart||What's the cut-off for free changes?||Free cancellations allowed?|

 |Contiki||Anytime||30 days prior to departure||Yes, your deposit is saved as travel credit|

 |Intrepid||After 30 September 2020||21 days prior to departure||Yes, cancel for travel credit valid for departures before 30 April 2022|

 |G Adventures||Before 31 December||14 days prior to departure or 30 days prior to departure for tours departing between 1 January and 31 July 2021.||Yes, in exchange for travel credit|